 Anxiety and stress are the most popular mental sickness in the U.S., studies show that almost 40 million adults in the US or about 18% of the population are affected by this illness.
 By practicing yoga it will not only ease anxiety by releasing physical tension but also an effective stress reliever.
+Check out yoga benefits to women.

 10 Yoga Poses for Beginners